 To grow mums, you have to pick a variety you like.
 Most mum growers work through distributors.
 We buy our mums from Hummert International.
 They provide mums from Mast Young Plants.
 Since we chose to use Gediflora plants, we also looked at the Catalog – GediFlora to familiarize ourselves with their plants.
+In 2026 we are going to switch to Millstadt because the shipping from Mast last year was almost as much as the plants.
+Milstadt is closer and saves us around $100.

 Several decisions have to be made before you order your mums.